hot9cups/lc-daily-challenge/Solutions/Linked List Random Node.md

 <details>
     <summary>A word about the solution</Summary>
     The part where I tripped up was realising I needed to do <code>head.right = new TreeNode(root.val)</code> instead of <code>head.right = root</code> since root(root refers to a general node here) would still have its left and right subtrees.
 The official solution though does take that route(no pun intended) by cutting off the left links of the node.
-Check [this](https://leetcode.com/problems/increasing-order-search-tree/solution/)
+Check <a href = 'https://leetcode.com/problems/increasing-order-search-tree/solution/'>this</a>
 </details>